danluo7/gbm/raw_data_processing.md

-tissue vs invitro:

-organoid vs invitro:

-invitro vs slice:

-tissue vs slice:

-organoid vs slice:

-slice vs tissue:

-organoid vs tissue:

-invitro vs tissue:

-copy all of above for 024 sample:

-(DE of htseq results using EdgeR continues after Stringtie+Ballgown)
+(DE of htseq results using EdgeR will continue after Stringtie+Ballgown)

 -------------------------